 - Add the cold butter and shortening to the flour mixture.

-- Cut it in with a few pulses of the food processor or by using a pastry blender.
+- Cut it in with a few pulses in the food processor or with a pastry blender.
 Stop cutting in the fat when the dough resembles coarse cornmeal.

 - While the food processor is on, add the water in a small stream.
 If you are mixing by hand, roll a kitchen towel into a tube and form a circle on the counter.
 Place the mixing bowl on the towel to help keep it in place.
 Drizzle in the ice water with one hand while stirring with the other using a wooden spoon.